We use cookies to optimize our website & deliver you the best service

 Recovery Tips for New Donors

-To help your body recover after your first donation, follow these essential tips:
+To recover quickly after donating plasma, follow these simple tips:

-• Stay Hydrated Post-Donation: Drink plenty of water or electrolyte-rich fluids.
+• Stay Hydrated: Drink water or electrolyte-rich beverages.

-• Consume Iron-Rich Foods: Eating foods like red meat, beans, or fortified cereals can help replenish any iron lost during the process.
+• Eat Iron-Rich Foods: Replenish your iron with foods like red meat, beans, or fortified cereals.

-Interested in making a difference?
-Find your nearest Olgam Life donation center to learn more about becoming a plasma donor today!
+Why not take the first step today?
+Visit your nearest Olgam Life donation center to learn more about how you can become a plasma donor.
+Every donation matters—let’s make it count!
 Contact us for more information!

 Big DSCF3026